sddevelopment-be/penguin-pragmatic-patterns/content/practices/the_point_of_dissent.md

 +++
-title = "Find the source of dissent" author = "Stijn Dejongh" problem = "Someone dissagrees with you, and you have difficulties understanding why" description = "Build up your argument one step at a time, and see where your opinions differ" categories = [
+title = "Find the source of dissent" author = "Stijn Dejongh" problem = "Someone disagrees with you, and you have difficulties understanding why" description = "Build up your argument one step at a time, and see where your opinions differ" categories = [
     "communication",